ludbek/env-sandbox/readme.md

 de <cmd>
 ```

-It runs a command inside development environment.
-It exports environment variables from `dev.env` before running a command.
+It exports environment variables from `dev.env` and runs a command.
 It exports environment variables from `user.env` if available.

 ### Test environment